 A cookie for breakfast?
 Why not!
-Dr. Rovenia Brock, featured on the Dr. Oz show, even recommended that people with “apple” body shapes eat a cookie for breakfast to get the sweet cravings out of the way and feel less hungry throughout the day.
+Dr. Rovenia Brock even recommended that people with “apple” body shapes eat a cookie for breakfast to get the sweet cravings out of the way and feel less hungry throughout the day.
 And this moist, chewy, protein-packed breakfast cookie recipe, full of whole grains, healthy coconut oil, seeds, almond meal, cranberries, and pumpkin, is a no-guilt way to start your day.
 Naturally sweetened with raw honey, these delicious Pumpkin-Cranberry Breakfast Cookies will satisfy your sweet tooth without the harmful effects of processed sugar.

 A Note About the Breakfast Cookie Ingredients